obsidian-userland/publish/docs/README.md

-# @obsidian-userland/publish

 This is an open-source [Obsidian Publish](https://publish.obsidian.md/) alternative.

+Obsidian is good for taking note / writing documentation but not good enough for reading.
+Since Obsidian Publish is too expensive for me 🤔, I start making a free alternative.

+> This project is under development.
+So there are some [[limitaions]].

+Follow [[Quick start]] to get start.